wmo-raf/climweb/docs/_docs/Webstories.md

 - To permanently remove a story, use the **Delete** action from the same menu as **Save draft**.
 ![Unpublish](../_static/images/webstories/26_unpublish.png "Unpublish")

+### Visibility in search and Google Discover

+Once a story is published, it is automatically added to the site's sitemap, which helps Google find and index it.
+However, indexing alone does not guarantee distribution.
+Google's Web Stories guidelines set additional bars for a story to be eligible for Search results and the Google Discover feed, most notably the 4-page minimum covered in **Note 6** above.

+Therefore a published story with a cover image and 4+ pages gives you the best chance of appearing in Discover and Search; a shorter story or one without a cover image will still be live on your site, just less likely to be searchable by Google.

 ## Troubleshooting